 Code of Conduct for Students

-Students participating in an Educational Visit are also expected to follow the below TDA ‘Code of Conduct’ and behave a in a manner that is respectful to those around them and reflects positively on them and the Academy.
-Please find a copy of the Educational Visits ‘Code of Conduct’ below and make sure your child is familiar with it, before giving your consent for them to go on a visit; This acknowledgement of the behaviour agreement is also to be signed by Parents (on behalf of their child) via ParentPay.
+Students participating in an Educational Visit are also expected to follow the below TDA ‘Code of Conduct’ and behave in a manner that is respectful to those around them and reflects positively on them and the Academy.
+Please find a copy of the Educational Visits ‘Code of Conduct’ below and make sure your child is familiar with it, before giving your consent for them to go on a visit.
+This acknowledgement of the behaviour agreement is also to be signed by Parents (on behalf of their child) via ParentPay.
 Every student wishing to go on an Educational Visit will be expected to abide by the following ‘Code of Conduct’:

 For all Trips:

 - Arrive before the stated meeting times at the correct place.